Disulfiram: Chemistry

+Around 1900, it was introduced to the industrial process of sulfur vulcanization of rubber and became widely used, which led to the accidental discovery of its medical use through rubber factory workers developing a severe alcohol intolerance after being exposed to disulfiram on the job.

 Pharmacodynamics

-Disulfiram acts as an irreversible aldehyde dehydrogenase (ALDH) inhibitor.
+Disulfiram, or more precisely, its metabolites, especially diethylthiomethylcarbamate, acts as an irreversible aldehyde dehydrogenase (ALDH) inhibitor.
 ALDH is an enzyme that catalyze the oxidation of aldehydes.
 It is known to inactivate acetaldehyde, a toxic metabolite of alcohol.
 By inhibiting ALDH, disulfiram prevents the inactivation and detoxification of acetaldehyde and thereby induces a variety of unpleasant symptoms when alcohol is consumed.

 Besides inhibiting ALDH, disulfiram is a dopamine β-hydroxylase (DBH) inhibitor.
 DBH is an enzyme that converts the monoamine neurotransmitter dopamine into norepinephrine.
 By inhibiting DBH, disulfiram may increase dopamine levels in the brain and periphery but decrease levels of norepinephrine and its metabolite epinephrine in the brain and periphery.
 However, it is also possible that disulfiram may actually decrease brain dopamine levels.
 DBH inhibition by disulfiram may explain its possible therapeutic benefits in cocaine dependence as well as cases of psychosis and mania associated with the drug.
 There are also cases of disulfiram producing stimulant psychosis in combination with the psychostimulants methylphenidate and amphetamine.
 DBH inhibition by disulfiram might also explain the hypotension side effect when alcohol is ingested in people taking disulfiram.

+These secondary mechanisms are important to emphasize, as it sets a clear understanding for its investigation in treating cocaine use disorder as well.
+When catecholamine levels are manipulated, they reduce the reward that comes from ingestion of cocaine, thereby reducing the risk of relapse in some people.
+This reward dissociative chemical maneuvering is one of the ways disulfiram is a flexible drug.

 Disulfiram is also known to inhibit the cytochrome P450 enzymes CYP2E1 and CYP1A2.